Skip to main content

 The initiative would legalize the possession of up to three ounces of pot by people 21 and over, as well as up to five grams of concentrates.
 There is no provision for home cultivation.
 Existing medical marijuana operations could sell to adults for personal use.
 It would be up to the legislature to allow anyone other than existing medical marijuana dispensaries to get licensed for adult sales.

 Earlier polls on the prospects for the initiative are split on the outcome.
 A poll from Florida Atlantic University has Amendment 3 at 56 percent -- a majority but not enough of one to pass.
-The silver lining in this poll is that 15 percent of voters remain undecided, and the amendment only needs to about one out of three of those undecided to reach the 60 percent threshold.
+The silver lining in this poll is that 15 percent of voters remain undecided, and the amendment only needs about one out of three of those undecided to reach the 60 percent threshold.

 A poll from USA Today/Suffolk University has better news for the Amendment 3 campaign, showing 63 percent support, with only about 3.2 percent of voters undecided.
-That suggests that the initiative would have to lose nearly every single currently undecided voter to fall short of 60 percent.
+That suggests the initiative would have to lose nearly every single currently undecided voter to fall short of 60 percent.

 New Poll Has South Dakota Marijuana Legalization Initiative Losing.
 A poll released over the weekend by the Chiesman Center for Democracy at the University of South Dakota has the Initiated Measure (IM) 29 marijuana legalization initiative losing, with only 44 percent of respondents in favor, 51 percent opposed and five percent undecided.
 That is up slightly from the 42 percent support registered in the same poll in May, but not enough to win.